nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com s/A0245234A c/T11` : Adds a student named `John Doe` to the Class Manager.

-   * `delete 3` : Deletes the 3rd student detail shown in the current list.
+   * `delete A0245234A` : Deletes the student with student number A0245234A, which is added in the previous step.

-   * `clear` : Deletes all student details.

    * `exit` : Exits the app.